Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: The sum of two -repdigits The sum of two g-repdigits

 If $m=l$, \eqref{eq:l20_first_form} becomes Let us first consider the case where $b\pm1=1$, i.e. $b=2$ and we have $b-1$ choice.
 Then $g^m=2^n$ and this implies $g=2^k$, for a positive integer $k$.
-There are infinitely many solutions for these parameters, as described in Proposition \ref{prop:infinitely_sum} b).
-If $b\pm1>1$, as in Lemma \ref{lemma:lambda_1_0}, we conclude
+There are infinitely many solutions for these parameters, as described in case b) of Proposition \ref{prop:infinitely_sum}.
+If $b\pm1>1$, as in the proof of Lemma \ref{lemma:lambda_1_0}, we conclude that \eqref{eq:upper_n_lambda1_0} holds, i.e.